A 1-year full Master’s programme combining art historical research with criminology, sociology, and law

 Dates and Workload

-The 2017/2018 programme starts on 11 September with orientation week and lectures start on 18 September.
+The programme starts the second week of September with orientation week and lectures start the third week of September.

 Students take classes (modules) during the autumn and spring terms.
-These modules typically each consist of two hours of lecture and several readings each week, and are assessed via presentations and practicals and with a 4,500 word essay.
+These modules typically each consist of two hours of lecture and several readings each week, and are assessed via presentations and practicals and with a ~4,500 word essay.
 Students typically take three modules per term.
-With the successful completion of these courses, the students then work full-time on a 15,000 word master’s dissertation for submission at the end of August.
+With the successful completion of these courses, the students then work full-time on a 15,000 word master’s dissertation for submission in August.
 Full-time, this is a one year programme.